 What it means

-A laid-back greeting meaning what’s going on or what’s up.
-It’s Jamaican Patois, and you’ll hear it as wah gwaan or wah gwan.
-Half the time it’s not even a real question, it’s just a friendly way to check in and start chatting, like saying you’re good people and the vibe’s calm.
+A chill Jamaican Patois greeting that means what's going on or what's up.
+You'll hear it as wah gwaan or wah gwan.
+A lot of the time it's not a real question at all, just a warm little check-in to hail someone and get the conversation rolling.

 Usage examples